Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 I planned my visit around sunset so I could watch the sun dip below the horizon and see the city light up for the night.
 It did not disappoint.

-BUSAN X the SKY is a popular attraction and tickets can sell out, especially around sunset and on weekends.
+BUSAN X the SKY is a popular attraction, and tickets can sell out, especially around sunset and on weekends.

 Check availability and book your discounted ticket HERE